 The Secretary shall assure that an accurate record of the proceedings of all meetings of the Trust are prepared and maintained and shall conduct the general correspondence of the Trust.
 Copies of the prior month’s meeting shall be distributed at each following meeting for review and approval by the Board of Directors.

-The Secretary shall upon expiration of his/her term of office, deliver to his/her successor all Trust books, records, documents, office supplies, and equipment in his/her possession or control.
+The Secretary shall upon expiration of his/her term of office, deliver to his/her successor all records, documents, office supplies, and equipment in his/her possession or control.

+The Secretary shall ensure the FL annual report is submitted no later than April 30 each year.

 Section 5.
 Treasurer